FAMarcus/Neural-Network-lab/README.md

 # Neural Network lab
-From basics to advanced about machine learning and neural network.
+From basics to advanced about neural network and machine learning.